Our whole school curriculum is linked to our school values and sets out the core principles of what and how we teach our students.

 - We are committed to ensuring that students are taught by subject specialists in all curriculum areas

 The school follows the Secondary National Curriculum in England (2014) for Years 7 to 9.

-At the end of Year 8, students are asked to select their Technology choices (one subject from Food, Product Design and Textiles)
+- At the end of Year 8, students are asked to select their Technology choices (two subjects from Food, Product Design or Textiles)

 In February/March of Year 9 students will decide on their option subjects for the following September, when they start Year 10.

 ‘The curriculum for the current key stage 3 is broad and balanced and the range of choices for key stage 4 meets the needs of pupils from their different starting points.’
 Ofsted 2019